Krushnaa Patil

 Krushnaa Patil is an Indian mountaineer.
-In 2009, at the age of 19, she became the youngest Indian woman to successfully ascent Mount Everest, earth's highest mountain.
+In 2009, at the age of 19, she became the youngest Indian woman to successfully climb Mount Everest, earth's highest mountain.

-Her record of the youngest Indian to climb Everest has subsequently been surpassed by younger mountaineers.
+Her record of the youngest Indian to climb Everest has subsequently been surpassed by younger climbers.
 In 2010, Patil attempted to ascent the Seven Summits.
-Her last summit on Mount Denali had to be abandoned due to technical reasons, leaving her one short of completing the feat.
+Her last summit on Denali had to be abandoned due to technical reasons, leaving her one short of completing the feat.

 Mountaineering

 For Krushnaa Patil's family, vacations were always in the Himalayas.
 She enrolled in the Nehru Institute of Mountaineering (NIM) at Uttarkashi for a Basic Mountaineering Course in 2007 followed by an Advance Mountaineering Course in 2008.

 Soon after, Patil got the chance to be a part of the pre-Everest expedition, and at 18, became the youngest person to scale Mount Satopanth in Garhwal Himalayas, Uttarakhand.
 Everest followed in May 2009, when she became the second youngest Indian (after Dicky Dolma) to summit the peak.

 Patil reached the summit of Mount Everest and became the youngest person to scale Everest in 2009.
 In the same year, she summited Mount Vinson Massif in Antarctica.

 In 2010, she summited Aconcagua followed by Mount Elbrus, the highest peak in Europe.